guidefari/here_hugo/content/note/bench-shell-startup.md

 ## After

-Current timings are roughly `0.05s` for both interactive and login shells.
+Current warm timings are roughly `0.05s-0.06s` for both interactive and login shells, with the first shell in a batch sometimes landing around `0.17s-0.19s`.

 ## Benchmark timeline